-BCNOTIFY is a host-based Databridge utility you can use to issue remote procedure calls (RPC) to the service and tell it to launch scripts.
+BCNOTIFY is a host-based Databridge utility that can be used to issue remote procedure calls (RPC) to the service to launch scripts.
 BCNOTIFY passes the script name and parameters in the RPC.
 BCNOTIFY can optionally pass a data source name as an additional parameter.
 If you do not supply a data source name in the RPC, the data source name must be provided within the script that the service launches.
 The advantage of including the data source name in the RPC is that the service will only launch the script if the data source is idle (versus always launching it).